char-1ee/dotfiles/README.md

 # dotfiles

-My customized dotfiles run on Linux and Windows Subsystem for Linux.
+My dotfiles run on Linux and Windows Subsystem for Linux.

-Because of my preference for a Unix-like environment, I will continuously upadte my dotfiles.
+These dotfiles are simple and immature and I will keep update.
+Refer to [TODOs](#TODOs)

 ## Structure